ULHPC/ulhpc-docs/docs/services/jupyter.md

 ### Kernels

 Notebooks are associated with [kernels](https://jupyter-client.readthedocs.io/en/stable/kernels.html), processes that actually execute the code of the notebook.
-You can host kernels on isolated Python environments or on the environment of the notebook.
+Jupyter applications provide a default [IPython](https://ipython.readthedocs.io/en/stable/) kernel in the environment where Jupyer lab runs.
+Other environments can export a _kernel_ to a Jupyter application instances, allowing each instance to launch interactive session inside environments others than the environment where Jupyter application is installed.

 Whenever possible use the Python [module](/environment/modules/) to create your Python environments.
 Modules have been configured for optimal performance in our systems.
 If your application requires a different version of Python you can always install one with [Conda](/environment/conda/) or other tools.
 To create a Python environment for your kernel, start by loading the Python module and then create the environment.

 ```shell
 module load lang/Python